envision-mods/docs/api/classes/EnvisionPortal/DataMapper.md

 ### deleteAll

-Deletes all records from the database.
+Deletes all entities from the database.

 ```php
 public deleteAll(\EnvisionPortal\EntityInterface $entity): void